When a Relationship Becomes Sexless: Navigating Intimacy Beyond the Bedroom

 • Health and Wellness: Chronic illness, physical pain, medication side effects, or mental health challenges like depression and anxiety can significantly impact libido.

 It's crucial to remember that sex is not a measure of love or commitment.
 A sexless relationship can still be filled with deep love, trust, and companionship.
-The key is how couples navigate their relationship trials and tribulations.
-Thankfully, there are proactive steps you can take.
+The key is how couples navigate the trials and tribulations in their relationship.

-3 Strategies for Reconnecting with Your Partner
+4 Strategies for Reconnecting with Your Partner

 Rebuilding intimacy takes time, patience, and a willingness from both partners to be vulnerable.

-1. Re-establish Non-Sexual Touch and Affection Physical intimacy isn't just about sex.
+3. Re-establish Non-Sexual Touch and Affection Physical intimacy isn't just about sex.
 In a sexless relationship, it's easy for all forms of physical touch to dwindle.
 Start small and intentionally reintroduce non-sexual affection.
 This can be:

 • Hold hands while taking a walk.